London Film School

-London Film School (LFS) is a film school in London and is situated in a converted brewery in Covent Garden, London, neighbouring Soho, a hub of the UK film industry.
+London Film School (LFS) is a film school in London, United Kingdom, and is situated in Covent Garden, London, neighbouring Soho, a hub of the UK film industry.
 It is the oldest film school in the UK.

 LFS was founded in 1956 by Gilmore Roberts as the London School of Film Technique (LSFT).
-Originally based on Electric Avenue in Brixton, the school moved to its current premises on Shelton Street in 1966, after a brief parenthesis in Charlotte Street, and changed its name to London Film School in 1969.
+Originally based on Electric Avenue in Brixton, the school moved to a converted brewery on Shelton Street in 1966, after a brief parenthesis in Charlotte Street, and changed its name to London Film School in 1969.
 From 1974 to 2000, it was known as the London International Film School (LIFS), and reverted to the name London Film School in 2001.
+In 2025, it expanded with a new campus in nearby Parker Street, now become its main hub.

-LFS offers various degrees at postgraduate level: an MA in Filmmaking, an MA in Screenwriting, and, in partnership with the University of Exeter, an MA in International Film Business and a PhD in Film by Practice.
+LFS offers various degrees at postgraduate level: an MA in Filmmaking, an MA in Screenwriting, and, in partnership with the University of Exeter, MA in International Film Business and a PhD in Film by Practice.
 It also offers a range of short and part-time professional development courses under the LFS Workshops banner.

-LFS recruits students from all over the world and is specifically constituted as an international community; around 70% of its students are from outside the United Kingdom.
+LFS recruits students from all over the world and is specifically constituted as an international community; around 80 per cent of its students are from outside the United Kingdom.
 LFS is recognised as a World-Leading Specialist Provider by the Office for Students and in recent years it has been named one of the top international film schools by Variety and The Hollywood Reporter.

-The school's current director is Neil Peplow and chairman is Greg Dyke.
+The school's current director is Chris Auty and chairman is Greg Dyke.